|

 is abundant and often visible right from the roads and the ever-changing vistas are all gorgeous.
 The beautiful lakes and rivers have a variety of fish which include northern pike, rainbow

 trout, lake trout, brook trout, and bull trout.
 On land, black bear, moose, elk, deer, sheep and other big game roam the forest-laden mountains.
+Visitors arrive in Jasper by car or by train, (see related article on VIA Rail).
+If arriving on

 VIA Rail, it's advisable to rent a car in order to have the flexibility and the time to visit all the great natural wonders within the national park.
 For just a few short summer

+months, all the natural attractions are open from daylight to sunset and we found they were all worth a visit.
 There are many must-see natural attractions in the park and each one offers its own unique environment and experience.
 Following are the ones we were able to visit in a

 few days in the area.